 At JRLaw, PLC, we can help you challenge your accusers and defend your rights.
 Our law firm handles embezzlement cases that are prosecuted in municipal and state courts.

 Facing embezzlement charges?
 Contact our firm to put over a decade of experience on your side.
-We accept cases throughout Virginia Beach, including the surrounding areas of Newport, Hampton, Chesapeake, Suffolk, Portsmouth, Norfolk and Poquoson.
+We accept cases throughout Virginia Beach, including the surrounding areas of Newport News, Hampton, Chesapeake, Suffolk, Portsmouth, and Norfolk.

 In the state of Virginia, embezzlement is considered a crime of larceny, which means that is punished in the same way as a larceny offense.
 Because of this, the penalties that are given for an embezzlement conviction will depend on the amount of money or property that was embezzled.
 When the amount of embezzled money is $5 or more or the amount of embezzled goods is $200 or more, a conviction can result in 1 to 20 years of imprisonment.

 However, if the judge or jury deems it appropriate, the defendant can serve a term of only up to one year in jail and/or a fine of up to $2,500.
 When the embezzlement offense involves money amounting to less than $5 or goods amounting to less than $200, the offense is Class 1 misdemeanor, which carries the same penalties as the lesser offense mentioned above.